 College of Medical, Veterinary and Life Sciences

-The CVR is a unique international research centre with a critical mass of researchers entirely dedicated to the study of human and animal viral diseases.
+The CVR is a world leading research centre with a collegiate critical mass of scientists dedicated to the multidisciplinary study of viruses and viral diseases.

 It is the University of Glasgow’s mission to foster an inclusive climate, which ensures equality in our working, learning, research and teaching environment.

 We strongly endorse the principles of Athena SWAN, including a supportive and flexible working environment, with commitment from all levels of the organisation in promoting gender equity.